Martinolli/AviationRAG/README.md

 ## Disclaimer

-This project, AviationRAG (Retrieval-Augmented Generation for Aviation), is an experimental research tool designed for educational and informational purposes only.
-It is not intended for use in real-world aviation operations or decision-making processes.
-The information provided by this system should not be considered as professional advice or a substitute for official aviation documentation, regulations, or expert consultation.
+This project, AviationRAG (Retrieval-Augmented Generation for Aviation), is an xperimental research tool designed.
+It is not intended for use main real-world aviation operations or decision-making processes.
+The information provided by this systeme should not be considered as a substitute for official aviation documentation, regulations, or expert consultation.

 Users should be aware that: